Miller-Media/modern-framework/README.md

 **Note**: By using the WP CLI to create your plugin, the boilerplate is automatically cloned, customized, and used as the skeleton for your new plugin!

 ### Make It Do Something
-To begin programming the functionality of your new plugin, start adding methods to the *`./your-plugin-dir/classes/Plugin.php`* class file, taking care to [hook them into wordpress using @annotations](https://github.com/Miller-Media/modern-wordpress/wiki/@Annotations).
+To begin programming the functionality of your new plugin, start adding methods to the *`./your-plugin-dir/classes/Plugin.php`* file, taking care to [hook them into wordpress using @annotations](https://github.com/Miller-Media/modern-wordpress/wiki/@Annotations).

 Thats it.
 Have fun!